-I’m a compassionate (sometimes fierce, protective and funny) Recovery Road-Warrior, with 15 years of Twelve-Step Recovery experience.
+I’m a compassionate, fierce, protective (sometimes funny) Recovery Road-Warrior, with 15 years of Twelve-Step Recovery experience and training.

-Second, I ask my clients to take responsibility for what they can control by helping them identify the character traits that are keeping them stuck in their toxic situation.
-Self-defeating traits like:
+I’ll empower you to take responsibility for your own life by identifying the self-defeating character traits that are keeping you stuck in toxic situations.
+Traits like:

 - An Overabundance of Empathy

 - Abandoning Yourself Because of Love and/or Sex Addiction

 Next I’ll give you concrete tools and actionable tasks to help you shed these self-defeating traits so you can build or re-build your self-esteem.